gravitational/teleport/rfd/0184-agent-auto-updates.md

 ### User Stories

-#### As Teleport Cloud I want to be able to update customers agents to a newer Teleport version
+#### As a Teleport Cloud operator I want to be able to update customers agents to a newer Teleport version

 <details>
 <summary>Before</summary>